Last Updated on

 If you are not an agent, you need an agent who can act quickly for you, but as you can see, being an agent is a huge advantage.
 Not only can I act faster than most buyers, but I also make the commission myself instead of having to pay an agent.

 It is true that many REO sellers will not accept an offer right away, but many short sales and fair market sales will.
 Most banks, when selling their REOs, will have a five-day period or longer before they will review offers.
-Some banks and HUD will have owner-occupied periods as well where only owner occupants can make offers when a home is first listed.
-This is why short sales and fair markets sales can sometimes be better deals than REOs.
+Some banks and HUD will have owner-occupied periods as well where only owner-occupants can make offers when a home is first listed.
+This is why short sales and fair market sales can sometimes be better deals than REOs.

 The video below goes over some other ways I have been able to get deals.